 What is a project scope statement?

-A project scope statement is a clear definition of the boundaries of a project.
-It includes all the assumptions, responsibilities, requirements, constraints, milestones, and deliverables needed to ensure the project is a success.
+A project scope statement provides a clear definition of a project's boundaries.
+It encompasses all the assumptions, responsibilities, requirements, constraints, milestones, and deliverables necessary to ensure the project's success.
 Project scope statements, also known as statements of work, are used by project managers and upper management to plan for and determine a project’s overall progress and execution.

 These documents become a map that the entire team can use to navigate toward a desired outcome.
-They set the stage for the project by defining all the output required and the dates each component should be completed by.
-From there, stakeholders can create project scope management plans and assign responsibilities to the appropriate resources to carry out the work on schedule and on budget.
+They set the stage for the project by defining all the required outputs and the dates by which each component should be completed.
+From there, stakeholders can create project scope management plans and assign responsibilities to the appropriate resources to carry out the work on schedule and budget.

-Project scope statements are just one component of thorough project management.
+Project scope statements are just one component of a thorough project management approach.
 These often also include communication plans, task schedules, detailed budgets, and risk assessments.
-A complete project plan starts with a statement of work that defines the goals and components of the project and serves as a control for the rest of the initiative.
+A comprehensive project plan begins with a statement of work that clearly defines the project's goals and components, serving as a control for the remainder of the initiative.

 Now that you understand how a project scope statement helps avoid pitfalls and misunderstandings, you may want to create one for yourself.
 Even if you’ve never made a project scope statement before, there’s no reason to feel overwhelmed.
 These documents can be easy to put together once the key elements to include are defined.

-Of course, no two projects are the same, so project managers should expect there to be variations in what might be applicable when getting started.
-Keep in mind these documents are designed to clearly define deliverables and expectations in a way that’s both actionable and achievable.
+Of course, no two projects are the same, so project managers should expect variations in what might be applicable when getting started.
+Keep in mind that these documents are designed to clearly define deliverables and expectations in a way that’s both actionable and achievable.
 When crafting a project scope statement, consider the following:

 Starting with a summary of the project can help everyone understand what is needed from them and what is expected in the end.
-This can also be a great opportunity to list objectives for smaller milestones leading to broader goals in clearly actionable ways.
+This can also be an excellent opportunity to outline objectives for smaller milestones that lead to broader goals in a clear and actionable way.

 Project needs are often itemized here to outline what should be included and what should be left out.
-Project managers can use this section to define the objectives and goals and create a clear, one-sentence statement of what the initiative is all about.
+Project managers can use this section to define the objectives and goals, and create a clear, one-sentence statement that outlines the initiative's purpose.

 Let’s take the example of a company working on a website redesign for an ecommerce client.
 A sample project scope statement could be “The redesigned website will provide customers with faster and easier access to products while offering value-added content to increase session duration and reduce bounce rate.”